ibm-cloud-docs/codeengine/deploy-job.md

 ## Viewing job logs
 {: #view-job-logs}

-After your job has completed, view the logs for information on your completed job.
+After your job completes, view the logs for information about your completed job.
 {: shortdesc}

 ### Viewing job logs from the console